Renting in Portugal is an important consideration for many new arrivals to the country.

 I’ve seen two bedroom apartments rented for €300 or €400 per month.
 It’s worth browsing online portals, such as Idealista, to see just how big the price differences are.

-In Madeira, the capital city of Funchal is rapidly catching up with Lisbon and Porto, but good bargains can still be found.
+In Madeira, the capital city of Funchal is rapidly catching up with Lisbon and Porto.

 Prices will be higher for top floor apartments, apartments with large verandas, sea views, or extremely modern refurbishment.